+FIN-555 Management and Financial Accounting (Credit hours 3) Part 1.
+Financial Accounting Enhances capabilities in the use of accounting in order to obtain, classify and summarize business events in terms of monetary units.
+Subject is approached from the perspective of an individual who needs to work with accounting information and not from the one who prepares basic accounting statements.
 Part 2.
-Financial Accounting

-Enhances capabilities in the use of accounting in order to obtain, classify and summarize business events in terms of monetary units.
-Subject is approached from the perspective of an individual who needs to work with accounting information and not from the one who prepares basic accounting statements.
+Management Accounting The objective is to understand and command the accounting as a business language.
+Financial accounting and management accounting are studied and financial statements are deeply analyzed.
+Those issues are intermediate steps to the full understanding of economic facts and their translation to a common tool, the accounting as a big box of classified information useful for the management decision process.

-FIN-671 Quantitative Finance (Credit hours 4)

-Basic statistic and financial mathematics are studied with a central focus in discount rates, formation of interest rates, discounting cash flows and the roots of financial derivatives.
+FIN-671 Quantitative Finance (Credit hours 4) Basic statistic and financial mathematics are studied with a central focus in discount rates, formation of interest rates, discounting cash flows and the roots of financial derivatives.
 The study of financial products to support risks and hedging them is an essential product of this issue.
 Part 1.
-Quantitative Methods: Mathematics and Statistics

-Part 2.
-Risks Management

-FIN-662 Financial Statement Analysis (Credit hours 6)

-The issue is focused in broadening the understanding of the financial information to analyze complex risks that companies are facing.
+Quantitative Methods: Mathematics and Statistics Part 2.
+Risks Management FIN-662 Financial Statement Analysis (Credit hours 6) The issue is focused in broadening the understanding of the financial information to analyze complex risks that companies are facing.
 Techniques of valuation of companies and wealth of shareholders are examined.
 Tools for controlling the performance of managers and to manage the agency problem are analyzed.

 Part 1.
-Financial Analysis : This part provides students with an overall perspective in the business financial and economic area.
+Financial Analysis: This part provides students with an overall perspective in the business financial and economic area.
 It also provides participants with sufficient criteria in financial management decision making process, both at operative and strategic levels.